weso/RemoteHDT-benchmark/generate/README.md

 # RDF Benchmark Generator

-A Rust program for generating RDF (Resource Description Framework) benchmarks in the N-Triples format.
-This tool allows users to customize the number of subjects, predicates, objects, and the probability of generating triples for various combinations.
+A Rust program for generating RDF (Resource Description Framework) mock database in the N-Triples format.
+This tool allows users to customize the number of nodes, predicates and number of relations (triplets).

 ## Usage